 The meters range in size from the smallest titanium body, LF15 – 40 L/hr, to the largest V270 ‐ 270 L/min max.
 Higher flow‐rate meters are available to special order.
 The table on the last page assists in the selection of the best technology.

 Due to the nature of Sodium Hypochlorite only a select group of tested materials is recommended by Litre Meter.
 We tailor our meters using three key materials, developed over 30 years of measuring Sodium Hypochlorite:

 These material make up the body and the cap of the meter.
 The seals between the meter body and cap are normally FKM.
 Other seal materials include FFKM and PTFE.
 All seals within the meter are fully compatible with Sodium Hypochlorite.
 PVC is not available currently for the VFF.

 Flow ranges and references

 All Litre Meter manufactured flowmeters are custom calibrated across the customer specified minimum to maximum flow conditions and working viscosity.
 The minimum flow rates achievable are dependent on fluid viscosity.
 With sodium hypochlorite, in most normal concentrations, water is used as the calibration medium as this proves to be the best for accurate calibration representation.
-The table below assists in selecting which technology is preferred.

 Normal engineering materials like 304 and 316 stainless steel, aluminium, brass and steel are unsuitable due to the aggressive nature of the free chlorine in the Sodium Hypochlorite.
 Plastics such as PVC and PTFE are suitable together with Hastelloy C and purer grades of Titanium.